Yeashu/AI-Form-Filler/README.md

 ## 🐛 Troubleshooting

+**Fields not showing filled values in external viewers?**
+- Some PDFs require appearance regeneration.
+We set `/NeedAppearances` via `pypdf`; if still blank, open & resave in a PDF editor (forces appearance stream creation).
+- For radio/checkbox fields we rely on export values; ensure the original PDF has proper `/Opt` entries.

 **No fields detected?**
 - Ensure your PDF has text blocks with `___` or `...` patterns
 - Check that fields follow the format: `Label: ___________`